 It is strongly recommended that drivers carry uninsured/underinsured motorist (UMC/UIM) coverage, but because it is not required, many drivers do not have this type of coverage.
 UMC/UIM coverage is an added and optional benefit that pays for an accident when the other driver is at fault but doesn’t have car insurance or when your damages exceed the limits of their coverage.
 UMC/UIM coverage can also be used if you or someone else driving your car is the victim of a hit-and-run.

-If you have it, your insurance company should cover the costs associated with the accident, including financial compensation for your losses and medical expenses.
+If you have it, your insurance company should cover the costs associated with the accident, including financial compensation for your losses and medical bills.
 However, if you don’t have this optional coverage, you may still be able to recover some of the damages caused by the accident by pursuing a claim against the other party.
 In California, which is an at-fault state, the at-fault parties are responsible for damages, and their insurance is typically the primary source of compensation.
 If insurance is insufficient, you may need to take legal action to hold the at-fault parties accountable and recover the compensation you deserve.
-Seeking legal help from a law firm can assist you in navigating these claims and ensuring you obtain the financial compensation and support you need.

 Contact a Car Accident Attorney in California